Updated on April 20, 2026

 At Kommunicate, we are envisioning a world-beating customer support solution to empower the new era of customer support.
 We would love to have you on board to have a first-hand experience of Kommunicate.
 You can signup here and start delighting your customers right away.

-As a seasoned technologist, Adarsh brings over 14+ years of experience in software development, artificial intelligence, and machine learning to his role.
+Adarsh Kumar is the CTO & Co-Founder at Kommunicate.
+As a seasoned technologist, he brings over 14 years of experience in software development, artificial intelligence, and machine learning to his role.
 His expertise in building scalable and robust tech solutions has been instrumental in the company’s growth and success.